IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 }
 ```

 The `MemcachedStatus` struct will use a string array to list the name of the Memcached pods in the current state.

-At a high-level the `Memcached` struct will have the fields `Spec` and `Status` to denote the desired state (spec) and the observed state (status) of the cluster.
-When the system recognizes there is a difference in the spec and the status, the operator will use custom controller logic defined in our
+Lastly, the `Memcached` struct will have the fields `Spec` and `Status` to denote the desired state (spec) and the observed state (status).
+At a high-level, when the system recognizes there is a difference in the spec and the status, the operator will use custom controller logic defined in our
 `controllers/memcached_controller.go` file to update the
 system to be in the desired state.

-After making the changes from above, your memcached_types.go file show look like the following:
+Modify the `api/v1alpha1/memcached_types.go` to look like the the [file in the artifacts directory](https://github.ibm.com/TT-ISV-org/operator/blob/main/artifacts/memcached_types.go).

 ```go
 package v1alpha1